Terran-M-R/CanonVault/README.md

 ## Selected Challenge Theme

-**Reimagine Creative Industries with AI**
+**July Challenge - Reimagine Creative Industries with AI**

-CanonVault targets the creative writing industry — specifically the fragmented, error-prone process writers face when managing long-form fiction.
-By embedding IBM Granite AI directly into the writing workflow, CanonVault reimagines what a modern writing tool looks like when AI is a first-class collaborator rather than a bolt-on feature.
+CanonVault targets the creative writing industry, specifically the error-prone process writers face when managing long-form writing.
+Writers have no single place to manage the full lifecycle of their work.
+With no application that combines the full writing process, writing could take incredibly long time or discourage authors from completing their books.
+By embedding IBM Granite AI directly into the writing workflow, CanonVault reimagines what a modern writing tool looks like when AI is a collaborator rather than a bolt-on feature.

 ---

 ## Problem Statement

-Creative writers — novelists, short story authors, and worldbuilders — have no single place to manage the full lifecycle of their work.
+Creative writers, novelists, and worldbuilders have no single place to manage the full lifecycle of their work.
 They juggle notes apps, word processors, spreadsheets, and sticky notes just to keep track of their own characters, settings, and plot lines.
 The result is a fragmented, error-prone process where:

-- **Details get lost** — character names, eye colours, and established world rules contradict themselves across chapters
+- **Details get lost** — character names, eye colors, and established world rules contradict themselves across chapters
 - **Continuity errors slip through** — plot holes and inconsistencies go unnoticed until readers catch them
 - **Collaboration is manual** — sharing a draft means emailing files back and forth with no version awareness
 - **Publishing is disconnected** — getting work in front of readers requires navigating entirely separate platforms